RasyidJuliansyah/Portofolio/README.md

 # Portofolio
-I provided with a design project as a PDF-file
+I provided Portfolio of design projects as a PDF-file